DasRedcoat/web-module-challenge-scope-and-closure/README.md

 ## Objectives

-- Explain function scope
+- Explain function scope.
-- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript.

 ## Introduction